Looking to change up your coffee routine and try something new? Then you should consider the AeroPress and French press coffee makers.

 The French press brewing method has been around for quite some time.
 It originated somewhere in France, but the Italians often claim that it started with them.
 We’ll never know the exact origins, but we do know that it was officially patented by two Italian men in 1928.

-Because the ground coffee is directly immersed in the water, the result of using a French press is rich, bold, and heavily-bodied.
 It's an excellent choice for anyone who likes a strong, flavorful, robust cup of coffee with a muted natural acidity.

 Pros & Cons Of French Pressed Coffees